Uploaded image for project: 'OpenShift Node'

 • Large AI/ML models need to be stored on high-performance storage (SSD) for faster access

-• CRI-O currently hardcodes all artifacts to /var/lib/containers/storage/artifacts/, preventing use of dedicated storage
+• CRI-O currently lacks flexibility in storage configuration, preventing use of dedicated storage or shared caches

-• Cannot pre-populate shared artifact caches across cluster nodes for air-gapped or edge deployments
+• Cannot pre-populate shared caches across cluster nodes for air-gapped or edge deployments

-• Root filesystem space consumed by large artifacts that should be on separate storage
+• Root filesystem space consumed by large artifacts and duplicate images that should be on separate or shared storage

 Scenarios

-2. As a Cluster Admin in an air-gapped environment, I want to pre-populate artifact caches on nodes, so that pods can start without pulling from external registries
+5. As a Cluster Admin in an air-gapped environment, I want to pre-populate artifact caches and complete container images on nodes, so that pods can start without pulling from external registries

-3. As an Edge Deployment Operator, I want to deliver artifacts via removable media (USB), so that edge nodes can operate offline without network connectivity
+6. As an Edge Deployment Operator, I want to deliver artifacts via removable media (USB) and use SSD-backed storage for frequently-used images, so that edge nodes can operate offline with fast container startup

 Acceptance Criteria